204「丈夫の敵に向かひしそのときは万法すべて文となりとぐ。」- 植芝盛平

 Poetic devices.
 The use of semantic compression (banpō / fumi / togu doing a lot of work per mora) and mild wordplay (multiplicity of fumi, and the possible te + ki layering) fits what Brower & Miner (1961) and others describe as the density of kotoba and figurative devices (kakekotoba, makurakotoba, etc.) in classical waka.

 Buddhist “banpō” and limitless phenomena.
 As noted, 万法 / 萬法 in Buddhist vocabulary means “limitless existents, physical and mental, and the truths / laws they embody”—the myriad dharmas.
-Zen and other Mahāyāna traditions develop phrases like “all dharmas returning to the one” or “viewing all dharmas equally” where everyday phenomena themselves preach the Dharma.
-Ueshiba frequently draws on such terminology when describing Aikido as harmonizing with the fundamental order of the cosmos.
+Zen and other Mahāyāna traditions develop phrases like “limitless dharmas returning to the one” or “viewing limitless dharmas equally” where everyday phenomena themselves preach the dharma.
+Ueshiba frequently draws on such terminology when describing aikidō as harmonizing with the fundamental order of the cosmos.
 Why not “all”?
-“All” is a reserved word in Buddhist suttas and is an extreme view, because it lumps limitless into a singular concept—the flavor is different, even when one could argue that “limitless” does the same, all-ness-view is an extreme view in Buddhism as well as nothing-ness-view.
+“All[ness[-view]]” is a reserved word in Buddhist suttas and is an extreme view, because it lumps limitless into a singular concept—the flavor is different, even when one could argue that “limitless” does the same, all-ness-view is an extreme view in Buddhism as well as nothing-ness-view.

 Anthropology of word‑spirit and text.
 Scholars of Japanese religion like Hardacre (2017) note that Shintō ritual speech (norito) is framed as efficacious language; norito are composed in formal, archaic diction precisely because the sounds themselves are thought to carry power.
 In that context, Ueshiba’s claim that all banpō become “fumi” at the decisive instant aligns with a broader East Asian view in which cosmos, writing, and ritual speech mirror one another: to “read” phenomena correctly is both knowledge and salvation.